Perspective | Biden has been good to federal unions. But one of the biggest ones says he needs to improve pay and benefits.

 NTEU President Tony Reardon had soft praise for the 2.7 percent average pay raise federal workers received for 2022.
 “Well, I mean it was welcome,” he said hesitantly to conference delegates.
 But he added with emphasis, “It was not enough.
 It wasn’t enough to break through and make a serious dent in the gap between your pay and that of your counterparts in the private sector.”
 The Federal Salary Council in 2020 found that federal workers make 23.1 percent less than their private-sector counterparts.

-Biden’s planned proposal for a 4.6 percent average raise for 2023 would be the largest in two decades.
+Biden’s expected proposal of a 4.6 percent average raise for 2023 would be the largest in two decades.
 That’s better, but also not quite enough for union leaders.

 “NTEU is endorsing the Fair Act to provide federal employees an average 5.1 percent pay increase in 2023,” Reardon said.
 “That will make a real difference.”

-Position papers released during its virtual conference outlined the union’s other legislative goals:
+Position papers released during the union’s virtual conference outlined the organization’s other legislative goals:

 • Ensuring adequate agency funding, including “Biden’s proposal to provide the IRS with $80 billion in funding over the next ten years to restore the agency’s capacity to administer a fair and effective tax system.”